FusionLog: Cross-System Log-based Anomaly Detection via Fusion of General and Proprietary Knowledge: Introduction

-Existing log-based anomaly detection models can mainly be divided into unsupervised and supervised models.
-Unsupervised models~\cite{10.1145/3377813.3381371, 9240683} use sequential neural networks to learn the occurrence probabilities of log events in normal event sequences, predicting subsequent log events and identifying events that deviate from the predictions as anomalies.
-However, due to the lack of explicit labeling of anomaly logs, the detection capability of these models is somewhat limited~\cite{9401970}.
-In contrast, supervised models~\cite{8854736, 10.1145/3338906.3338931} construct classification models to identify anomalous logs, typically demonstrating higher detection performance.
-However, their effectiveness largely depends on a large number of labeled logs.
-In real-world web systems, due to the fact that anomaly logs are often buried among a large amount of normal logs, obtaining accurate labels is a scarce and complex task~\cite{10.1145/3534678.3539106}.
-Therefore, applying supervised models to newly deployed web systems is highly challenging.
 To address the above issues, researchers have proposed cross‑system log‑based anomaly detection methods that borrow knowledge from mature systems via transfer learning ~\cite{9251092, 10.1145/3459637.3482209} or meta‑learning ~\cite{10.1145/3597503.3639205, FreeLog}.
-By transferring general knowledge from a mature system to a new system, these methods reduce reliance on large volumes of labeled logs.
+By transferring general knowledge from a mature system to a new system, these methods reduce reliance on large amounts of labeled logs.
 However, existing studies have shown that transfer learning methods guarantee performance only under specific assumptions and may face substantial difficulties when the distribution discrepancy is significant~\cite{ijcai2022p496}.
 As a result, the capability of these methods is heavily constrained.
-In contrast, Meta-learning involves external optimization, enabling model to handle broader meta-representations beyond just model parameters~\cite{9428530}.
-Compared to transfer learning, meta-learning can achieve comparable generalization results with fewer data ~\cite{gu-etal-2018-meta}.
+In contrast, meta-learning involves external optimization, enabling model to handle broader meta-representations beyond just model parameters~\cite{9428530}.
+Compared to transfer learning, meta-learning can achieve comparable generalization results with fewer logs ~\cite{gu-etal-2018-meta}.
 However, whether based on transfer learning or meta‑learning, existing studies concentrate on extracting general knowledge from a global perspective and overlook the significant discrepancies at the level of proprietary knowledge between the source and target systems.